ibm-cloud-docs/power-iaas/cli-release-notes.md

 **Updated commands**

-The outputs to the following commands are updated:
+The following commands are updated:

 - Added `Effective Processor Compatibility Mode` and `Preferred Processor Compatibility Mode` to the instance output.
 - Added `Creation Date` to the shared-processor-pool output.